qsyn/openQsyn/README.md

 uncertainty, unstructuerd uncertainty, and uncertain delay.
 Feel free to open issues in order to report bugs or suggests new features.
 Just check the issues section and the below to-do list first :).

+The toolbox is regulary tested on Matlab 2015b,2017a,2017b.
-Currently Matlab 2017a (or later) with Control Systems Toolbox is required.
+For complete functionality the Control Systems Toolbox is required.

 ### To-Do list:
 - qplant: